For a limited time, save £100 per person with promocode: SPRING100

 Kalymnos at a glance

-Amazing history - the remains of a sanctuary that was a place of pagan worship for more than a thousand years; a clifftop medieval castle; the ruins of a fortified mountain village abandoned in the 18th century.
+Kalymnos is one of the many gems in the Dodecanese, offering a unique blend of natural beauty, outdoor adventure and traditional Greek charm.
+Amazing history remains of a sanctuary that was a place of pagan worship for more than a thousand years; a clifftop medieval castle; the ruins of a fortified mountain village abandoned in the 18th century.

-Picturesque Pothia, the port and stylish capital, unfolds as the ferry from Kos approaches Kalymnos.
+Picturesque Pothia - the port and stylish capital, unfolds as the ferry from Kos approaches Kalymnos.
 A bronze statue of a mermaid welcomes visitors ashore.
 The white-painted houses, some of them 19th century mansions, sweep up the hillsides behind a big, friendly town full of atmosphere, interesting shops and family-run tavernas.
+The island is particularly famous for its world-class rock climbing, with hundreds of routes set against dramatic limestone cliffs and stunning sea views.

 Book Now Holidays to Kalymnos